 Try this complete upper-body workout using a resistance band to create strength, shape, and definition in your torso.

-I am an enthusiastic fan of the resistance band, particularly when training the major muscle groups of the upper body.
+I am an enthusiastic fan of the resistance band, especially when training the major muscle groups of the upper body.

 The genius of a resistance band is that – unlike free weights – it creates peak resistance at the point of muscular contraction.

-It’s the most strenuous moment during the rep, and it coincides with the exact moment your bicep muscle is shortened and flexed.
-(Try the same bicep curl with a dumbbell instead of a resistance band, and you’ll discover that the hardest point in the movement does not coincide with the peak bicep flex at the top.)
+It’s the most strenuous moment during the rep, which coincides with the moment your bicep muscle is shortened and flexed.
+(Try the same bicep curl with a dumbbell instead of a resistance band, and you’ll discover that the most challenging point in the movement does not coincide with the peak bicep flex at the top.)

-Another benefit to the resistance band is found in the intensity it offers during the eccentric part of the rep.
+Another benefit to the resistance band is the intensity it provides during the eccentric part of the rep.

 For example, during that same banded bicep curl, after you curl your arm and flex your bicep at the top, it’s time to lower your arm back down into the starting position.

 Play with Tempo While Using Resistance Bands (and Watch Your Body Transform)

 This process of playing with tempo during a rep – so that the return trip is slower going down than it was going up – is especially effective when using a resistance band for your upper body.

 Gravity wants you to take the free ride back, but you can be the boss of the movement.